Hi everyone! This is Andy, a Spanish student living in Berlin, Germany.

-One of my favourite things about living in Berlin is my independence.
-I’ve grown so much personally, I’ve learnt to do things I never knew I was capable of.
-Above all, I’ve learnt to truly value myself and my own company.
+One of my favorite things about living in Berlin is my independence.
+I’ve grown so much personally, I’ve learned to do things I never knew I was capable of.
+Above all, I’ve learned to truly value myself and my own company.
 Sounds weird but it’s true.
 Who better than you to value and love yourself the way you deserve?

 Also living in Berlin has helped me expand my reach in the YouTube world and try to help people in similar situations.
 All the gratitude and all the people that reach or get closer to their dreams thanks to one of my videos is what motivates me the most.

 Another thing I’ve learnt is that all these stereotypes about Germans couldn’t be any less true.
 “Germans are cold people”.
 But like in every single country, they’re more or less open people.
 Generally, Germans are no way as cold as people think.
 You can’t compare them to a Latino but still they’re no ice-cubes.

 “German technology is the best in the world” – that may be true but the transportation in Berlin needs improving!
 Who would think a country like this is not prepared for rainy or snowy days?
 On those days, the transportation in Berlin slows down a lot and some trains won’t even run!
 Amazing, I know.